 Octopus

-The Shark Reef’s octopus is quite the hit with aquarium guests, but he’s a little hard to find.
+The octopus is quite popular with guests but is a little hard to find.
 So when you’re near the Touch Pool, head to the starfish tank (next to the jellyfish), and you’ll likely find him hiding there.

-He looks quite similar to some of the starfish, too, so you’ll have to look carefully.
+He also looks pretty similar to some starfish, so you’ll have to look carefully.
 But he tends to hide in the corners of the tank.
-When I was there, we found him hanging out in the upper right corner.
+We found him hanging out in the upper right corner.

-In the Shark Reef Shipwreck exhibit, you’ll get to see some predators of the deep – like sand tiger sharks and giant stingrays.
-I even saw a shark swimming around that had a bite taken out of him!
+In the Shipwreck exhibit, you’ll get to see some predators of the deep – like sand tiger sharks and giant stingrays.
+I even saw sharks swimming around that had bites taken out of them!

 You’ll also be closer to these animals than at most other aquariums in the country.
 And with 30 different sharks to see, it’s fun to take some time here to experience them in their “natural” habitat.

-As you’re exiting the exhibit, you’ll have marine life swimming all around you.
-The sharks swim over your head and underneath your feet, so don’t forget to look down.
+When exiting the exhibit, marine life will swim around you.
+The sharks go over your head and underneath your feet, so don’t forget to look down.

 While you’re there, you may notice that you can see the sand tiger sharks’ teeth.
-And that’s because they have so many that they can’t even shut their mouths!
-In fact, they’ll lose and replace thousands of teeth during their lifetime.
+And that’s because they have so many that they can’t even shut their mouths.

-The Shipwreck exhibit is also home to the Mandalay Bay aquarium’s green sea turtles.
-And it seemed like when we were there that everyone was trying to find one!
+The Shipwreck exhibit is also home to the green sea turtles.
+And it seemed everyone was trying to find one when we were there.

-We finally got to see one super close-up as it swam by the glass.
+We finally saw a turtle super close-up as it swam by the glass.
 It was well worth the wait, so if you don’t see one right away, stick around for a while, and you should be able to spot one.

 FAQs: Mandalay Bay Aquarium